multitools-ap-mvp/pdf-editor-app/README.md

 - Web Editor auto detects objects
 - Edit what you want
 - Create New PDF
-- Download or Mail PDF
+- Download or Mail Your .PDF

-**Registration And Usage is open &
-FREE during BETA Testing**
+**Registration Is not active And Usage is open & FREE during BETA Testing**

 ---